Matute693/API-NEWS/README.md

 ## Information about proyect

-I use a news API to be able to display the data, I have created different sections, such as cryptocurrency news, technologies and the latest news
+I use a news API to be able to display the data, I have created different sections, such as cryptocurrency news, technologies and the latest news.

-URL API: [News API](https://newsapi.org/)
+I use the NEWS API Developer plan to have access to the developing API URL API: [News API](https://newsapi.org/)